kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 > I personally use vscode to create these yaml files.
 It has helpful autofill, definitions and syntax check for Kubernetes with the extension Kubernetes by Microsoft.
 Even now it helpfully warns us that we haven't defined resource limitations.

 This looks a lot like the docker-compose.ymls we have previously written.
-Let's ignore what we don't know for now (mainly labels) and focus on the things that we know:
+Let's ignore what we don't know for now, which is mainly labels, and focus on the things that we know:

 * We're declaring what kind it is (kind: Deployment)
 * We're declaring it a name as metadata (name: hashgenerator-dep)